Rewind789/wanderer-archive/other/quotes.md

 25. "Pheasant + duck = phuck" - Kiefer Y
 26. "How did you do ur driving test if you're only 14?
 (I skipped Grade 3 btw)" - Ari A, "skillfully" - Kiefer Y, "skillfully my ass-" - Ari A
 27. "Do you hate babies?
 I HATE BABIES" - Kiefer Y, "Actual shits" - Sherry C, "BAD THINGS ALWAYS HAPPEN TO THEM WhEN IM AROUND TwT" - Kiefer Y
+28. “Why is it called a freeway.
+Are you free on a freeway?” - Kiefer Y, “Are you high on a highway?”- Boran Y, “You’re always high” - Kiefer Y, “No I’m not” - Boran Y, “High in the sky” - Kiefer Y…**angry silence**

 The Great Avocado Analogy
 >